Blog

 This is a powerful question because it gauges a customer’s overall sentiment towards your service.
 NPS can also indicate customer loyalty and since they are easy to understand and benchmark, they appear in most questionnaires.

-However, the score doesn’t have the in-depth or actionable information that can be gleaned out of open-ended questions.
+An NPS score doesn’t have the in-depth or actionable information that can be gleaned out of open-ended questions.
 It can also be a very subjective indicator, thus it’s a good idea to ask a multitude of questions and define a few metrics to align with your overall survey objective.

 Once your survey ends, the real work begins.
 Immediately following the conclusion of the survey, make sure you: